baileymh/pf1e-content/README.md

 ## Kingdom Building

+The Kingdom Building Journal Entries are splint into two, GM and Player.
+GM contains all the information, including optional rules, while the player version contains the rules most relevant to players without the bonuses/penalties they will get for particular buildings.
 Includes a sample District, Building tokens created using game-icons, along with a few terrain tokens created in photoshop.
 If you would like to have better art included, or have any feedback, feel free to message me on discord or submit changes through Let's Contribute!

 ![image](https://user-images.githubusercontent.com/48079051/113073993-31b60100-9198-11eb-86d1-290b23d77297.png) ![image](https://user-images.githubusercontent.com/48079051/113073998-337fc480-9198-11eb-9229-6ae23ff12c7b.png)